-Retirees will have a compelling option in I bonds, and astute investors will recognize its value.
-Consider the May 2024 I bond composite rate of 4.28%.
-This signifies a secure and attractive return, especially for retirees focused on preserving their capital.
+Retirees will have a compelling option in I bonds, and astute investors will recognize their value.
+As of May 2026, the current Series I Savings Bond composite rate is 4.26%, including a 0.90% fixed rate that remains locked in for the life of the bond.
+This represents a secure and attractive return for conservative investors and retirees seeking to preserve purchasing power while maintaining principal protection.

 The assurance of consistent asset appreciation makes I bonds even more appealing.
 The enthusiasm is evident as investors eagerly queue up to acquire them.
 I bond sales surpassed a staggering $4.2 billion—a historic achievement for any January since the inception of I bonds in 1998 (2).

-We will explore whether they are I Bonds a good investment for seniors.
+We will explore whether I Bonds are a good investment for seniors.

 U.S. Savings Bonds History